RUCKBReasoning/CoT-based-Synthesizer/README.md

 # CoT-based-Synthesizer
+This repo is the official implementation of the paper "[CoT-based Synthesizer: Enhancing LLM Performance through Answer Synthesis](https://arxiv.org/abs/2501.01668)".

 ## Introduction
 We present **CoT-based Synthesizer**, an innovative method that leverages CoT reasoning to integrate information from multiple responses, enabling the generation of a more accurate and refined synthesis response, even when all candidate responses are flawed.
 We also develop an automated data generation pipeline, which facilitates the training of smaller, cost-efficient models that can enhance the integration performance of larger models effectively.